Hub-OS/documentation-website/docs/01-client/04-lua-api/01-lua-cheat-sheet.md

 It's not necessary to understand everything on this page, but the more you understand the better you will be at debugging and collaborating.

-It's best to take just what you need while creating a mod, and come back to study if you're curious.
+It's best to take just what you need while creating a mod, and come back to study if you have questions.

 For an official reference and documentation on standard Lua functions see: https://www.lua.org/manual/5.4/